plewis/plewis.github.io/phylogenetics/lab-revdiv.md

     rb relaxed.Rev

+{% comment %}
+This run took about 13 minutes on the cluster.
+{% endcomment %}

 ## Review results of the relaxed clock analysis

 If you create a plot of your _relaxed.dot_ file using one of the online Graphviz viewers, the increase in model complexity will be very apparent!